Nailing a Product Discovery is an ambitious task for every product manager. Here‘s hands-on advice for approaching it.

 So it’s mostly pretty clear what to work on from a high-level perspective.
 But the remaining questions for you as a Product Manager are which problem exactly needs to be solved next and how can you generate the most significant impact?
 This is the point at which a well-prepared and insightful product discovery enters the stage.

 The goal of this guide is to show you the extensive range a Product Discovery can have and how to set up and execute your own Product Discovery process.
+The most effective way to start the implementation of your own Product Discovery process is to focus on a set of Product Discovery habits you want to internalize.
 Which exact phases, tools, frameworks, and participants are needed depends on many individual aspects like the maturity of your product, which stakeholder environment you're operating in, which resources you have at hand, etc.

 Don't treat this guide as a step-by-step blueprint for every Discovery.
 See it as an inspiration to structure your thinking and pick what matches your unique situation.
 On a high level, I recommend to cycle through the steps of Alignment, Research, and Validation as you move along.